Panic disorder is an anxiety disorder where you regularly have sudden attacks of panic or fear.

 Panic disorder is treatable and you can make a full recovery.
-It's best to seek medical help as soon as you can.
+It's best to get help from your GP as soon as you can.

-If you don't get medical help, panic disorder can become very difficult to cope with.
+If you do not get help from your GP, panic disorder can become very difficult to cope with.

 You're more at risk of developing other mental health conditions, such as agoraphobia or other phobias, or an alcohol or drug problem.

-As with many mental health conditions, the exact cause of panic disorder isn't fully understood.
+The exact cause of panic disorder is not fully understood.

 - a traumatic or very stressful life experience, such as bereavement

 - having a close family member with the disorder

 Panic disorder in children

 Panic disorder is more common in teenagers than in younger children.

 Panic attacks can be hard for children and young people to deal with.
 If they do not get early treatment, severe panic disorder can have a big impact on their life.